ostreedev/ostree/docs/composefs.md

 and a corresponding C API `ostree_repo_commit_add_composefs_metadata`.
 This will inject the composefs digest as metadata into the ostree commit under a metadata key `ostree.composefs.v0`.
 Because an OSTree commit can be signed, this allows covering the composefs fsverity digest with a signature.

-At the current time, ostree does not directly support verifying the signature on the commit object before mounting, but that is in progress.
+### Signatures

+If a commit is signed with a ed25519 private key (see `ostree --sign`), and `signed=/path/to/public.key` is specified on the commandline, then the initrd will find the commit being booted in the system repo and validate its signature against the public key.
+It will then ensure that the composefs digest being booted has an fs-verity digest matching the one in the commit.
+This allows a fully trusted read-only /usr.

+The exact usage of the signature is up to the user, but a common way to use it with transien keys.
+This is done like this:
+ * Generate a new keypair before each build
+ * Embed the public key in the initrd that is part of the commit.
+ * Ensure the kernel commandline has `ot-signed=/path/to/key`
+ * After commiting, run `ostree --sign` with the private key.
+ * Throw away the private key.

+When a transient key is used this way, that ties the initrd with the userspace part from the commit.
+This means each initrd can only boot the very same userspace it was made for.
+For example, if an older version of the OS has a security flaw, you can't boot a new fixed (signed) initrd and have it boot the older userspace with the flaw.

 ## Requirements

 The current default composefs integration in ostree does not have any requirements from the underlying kernel and filesystem other than having the following kernel options set:

 - `CONFIG_OVERLAY_FS`
 - `CONFIG_BLK_DEV_LOOP`